 Resources available include:

 MedCorp Technologies is a startup medical device company founded by Swinburne Alumni Jacqueline Savage.
 It develops wearable technologies for the healthcare industry, such as the wearable patient monitoring and drug infusion device.

 Jacqui won the Emerging Leader award at the 2016 Most Valuable Women in Leadership Awards.

-Our mentoring program supports entrepreneurial teams by providing students and staff with an opportunity to learn from the best.
-Our Entrepreneur in Residence program brings leading experts together from international innovation hubs in Israel, the United States and Europe.
+Our mentoring program will support entrepreneurial teams by providing students and staff with an opportunity to learn from the best.
+Our Entrepreneur in Residence program will bring leading experts together from international innovation hubs in Israel, the United States and Europe.